bsutton/sounds/README.md

 ```

 ## SoundRecorderUI
-Flutter Sounds contains a standard SoundRecorderUI widget that allows you to record.
+Soundss contains a standard SoundRecorderUI widget that allows you to record.

 ```dart